-Horses and carriages, or “buggies”, were the way humans got around as far as personal transportation before 1830.
-You could walk or take an early bicycle (they appeared in 1817) to get where you were going, but horses provided the power to move people around for a very long time.
+Horses and carriages were the way humans got around as far as personal transportation before 1830.
+You could walk or take a bicycle (they appeared in 1817) to get you to your destination – but horses were what moved people around for a long time.

-You may be amazed to know that electric vehicles have been with us since well before the gasoline-powered internal combustion engine became popular.
-In fact, several inventors around the world were playing with the idea of putting a battery-powered electric motor in a conveyance with wheels since around 1828 when Anyos Jedlik made an electric toy car.
+You might be surprised to know that electric cars have been with us since before the gasoline engine became popular.
+In fact, several inventors were experimenting with the idea of putting a battery-powered electric motor since around 1828.

 First Horseless Carriages

-The invention of what we now refer to as an electric vehicle (EV) has to go to Scottish inventor Robert Anderson who made a full-size prototype electric “horseless carriage” in 1838.
-However, Anderson’s creation was more of an experiment than a practical conveyance since his carriage used batteries that were not rechargeable.
-At about the same time several different inventors were developing electric-powered trains.
-The first practical application by another Scot named Robert Davidson was tested on the Edinburgh and Glasgow Railway in 1842.
-Limited power and crude batteries kept the electric train from being practical at the time, plus, after its test run, steam locomotive railway workers destroyed the prototype as they saw it as a threat to their future job security.
+Around the same time, different inventors were developing electric trains.
+The first practical application, by another Scot named Robert Davidson, was tested on the Edinburgh and Glasgow Railway in 1842.
+Limited power and crude batteries kept it from being practical – plus, after its test run, steam locomotive railway workers destroyed the prototype as they saw it as a threat to their future job security.

-French physicist Gaston Plante came up with the first rechargeable lead-acid battery in 1859 and French scientist Camille Alphonse Faure improved upon the design capacity for industrial use in 1881.
-Another French inventor named Gustave Trouve worked to improve electric motor efficiency and married his new motor to Faure’s rechargeable battery to create the first true rechargeable electric vehicle.
-The rudimentary powertrain was used in a James Starley tricycle and tested in 1881.
+French physicist Gaston Plante came up with the first rechargeable lead-acid battery in 1859, and French scientist Camille Alphonse Faure improved on the design for industrial use in 1881.
+Another French inventor named Gustave Trouve improved electric motor efficiency and married his motor to Faure’s rechargeable battery to create the first rechargeable electric vehicle.
+The rudimentary powertrain was used in a James Starley tricycle, tested in 1881.

-An English inventor named Thomas Parker, who was fascinated with developing more fuel-efficient vehicles, built the first production electric car in 1884.
-Parker is famous for electrifying the London underground tramways and his EV was produced by the Elwell-Parker Company which merged with the Electric Construction Company in 1888 to build electric taxi cabs and trams.
+An English inventor named Thomas Parker built the first production electric car in 1884.
+Parker is famous for electrifying the London underground tramways, and his EV was produced by the Elwell-Parker Company.

-Meanwhile, in the good ol’ U.S.A., a chemist in Des Moines, Iowa, applied for a patent in 1890 for his “electric carriage.”
-William Morrison’s early EV was featured in a city parade in 1888.
-It was a six-passenger, four-horsepower wagon with a top speed of 14 miles per hour which needed to be recharged every 50 miles.
-Gathering a lot of attention by like-minded inventors, the race was soon on to mass produce EVs.
+Meanwhile, in the U.S., chemist William Morrison in Des Moines, Iowa, applied for a patent in 1890 for his “electric carriage.”
+It was featured in a city parade in 1888; a six-passenger, four-horsepower wagon with a top speed of 14 mph, which needed to be recharged every 50 miles.

 “Look Ma, No Smell!”

-Gasoline-powered autos were proving to have their own birthing pains in the early-1900s.
-Outside of cities there were no paved roads, just rutted horse paths, and gas-powered cars were constantly getting stuck.
-Plus, they had to share those roads with horse-drawn carriages and horses positively hated the noise and stench produced by those loud, smelly internal combustion contraptions.
+Gasoline cars were having their own issues in the early-1900s.
+Outside of cities, there were no paved roads – just horse paths – and gas-powered cars constantly got stuck.
+Plus, they had to share those roads with horse-drawn carriages – and horses hated the noise and stench produced by loud, smelly internal-combustion contraptions.

-From a user point of view, early autos were hand-cranked in order to start them and that was a ponderous and even dangerous process.
-The electric starter didn’t come along until 1912.
-Gas-powered autos vibrated terribly and the pollution from their tailpipes was intense.
-Also keep in mind that the first automotive muffler was not invented until 1897 so early autos made a terrible racket.
-By comparison, early electric cars had no hand crank starters.
-They didn’t smell or pollute the air and they were extremely quiet.
-Horses and humans didn’t mind sharing the road with them nearly as much.
+Early cars were hand-cranked – starting them was a ponderous and even dangerous process and the electric starter didn’t come along until 1912.
+Gas-powered cars vibrated terribly and the pollution and racket from their tailpipes were intense.
+By comparison, early electric cars had no hand crank starters, didn’t smell or pollute the air, and were extremely quiet.

-Henry Ford’s invention of a moving automobile assembly line in 1912 allowed him to build a car in just 33 minutes.
-This dropped the cost of a Model T to only $650, while an electric car sold for $1,750.
-And the more cars Ford built, the cheaper they got.
+Henry Ford’s moving assembly line in 1912 allowed him to build a car in just 33 minutes.
+This dropped the cost of a Model T to only $650 – while an electric car sold for $1,750.
+The more cars Ford built, the cheaper they got.
 By 1915, Ford produced over 300,000 cars a year and could sell you a Model T for just $390.
-More expensive electric cars were mainly ornate carriages for the wealthy and just couldn’t compete with Ford’s affordable “every man’s auto.”
-As a result, EV sales peaked by 1914.
-Having enjoyed a glimmer of success in the early 20th century, electric cars soon lost their footing to the gasoline-powered car.
+More-expensive electric cars were mainly ornate carriages for the wealthy and couldn’t compete with Ford’s affordable “every man’s auto.”
+As a result, EV sales started declining after their peak in 1914, and lost their footing to the gasoline-powered car.

 Roads across the country were improving as more people bought gas-powered cars in the 1920s.
-Better roads meant a need for cars that had greater range and that was something no electric car of the time could manage.
-EVs were confined to city use due to a limited range of 40 miles and top speeds of only 20 mph.
-Also, Ford’s mass produced autos cost less than half the price of any electric car at the time.
+Better roads meant a need for cars with greater range – and that was something no expensive electric car of the time could manage.
+EVs were confined to the city, with limited range and top speeds of only 20 mph.

 When Gas Ruled the World

-While Detroit ruled the American roads with gas-guzzling vehicles for over 90 years, there were occasional electric car experiments.
+While Detroit ruled American roads with gas-guzzling vehicles for decades, there were electric-car experiments.
 During the 1950’s, the National Electric Company (maker of Exide batteries) and Henney Coachworks produced an electric car called the Henney Kilowatt.
 It had a top speed of 60 mph and could travel 50 miles on a charge.
-But the Kilowatt was more of an expensive novelty than a serious car and it ended production in 1961.
+An expensive novelty, it ended production in 1961.

-American Motors Corporation (AMC) looked into producing an EV with a “self-charging battery” in 1959 and several “concept cars” appeared in the early 1960’s.
-One of those concepts was General Motors’ 1964 Corvair-based Electrovair.
-Its silver-zinc batteries made it 800 pounds heavier than a regular Corvair and top speed was only 80 mph.
-It is rumored that the battery pack cost upwards of $160,000.
-As you might guess, the Electrovair never made it to production.
+American Motors Corporation (AMC) investigated producing an EV with a “self-charging battery” in 1959, and several concept cars appeared in the early 1960’s, including General Motors’ 1964 Corvair-based Electrovair.
+Its silver-zinc batteries made it 800 pounds heavier than a regular Corvair, and its top speed was only 80 mph.
+The Electrovair never made it to production.

-No less a name than General Electric developed its Delta experimental EV in 1967.
-The prototype could manage 55 mph and a range of 40 miles.
-Nothing to write home about by today’s standards.
-Ford produced a similar experimental car using nickel-cadmium batteries with similarly unimpressive results.
-The world, it seemed was waiting for better battery technology and lithium-ion cells were still 30 years away.
+General Electric introduced its Delta experimental electric car in 1967.
+The prototype could manage 55 mph and had a range of 40 miles – nothing to write home about by today’s standards.
+Ford produced a similar experimental car using nickel-cadmium batteries with unimpressive results.
+The world, it seemed, was waiting for better battery technology – and lithium-ion cells were still 30 years away.